 Per Ohio law, a student may possess and use an epinephrine auto-injector for severe allergies and/or reactions at school or at any activity, event, or program in which the school is a participant provided the parent/guardian has submitted the proper form (5330f4) and necessary provider documentation.
-The student may carry the epinephrine auto-injector on their person or in their book bag.
+The student may earry the epinephrine auto-injector on their person or in their book bag.
 The parent/guardian is to supply the school with:

-- List of all student allergies

-- Prescriber's Action Plan

-- One or two epinephrine auto-injectors
+- Prescriber's Action Plan - One or two epinephrine auto-injectors

 All emergency plans of care and action plans will be followed and designated school personnel will be trained to recognize and respond appropriately and efficiently to an emergency situation based on the students individual need.
-This shall include, but not limited to diabetic care, seizure disorder, respiratory distress, and anaphylactic shock.
+This shall include, but not limited to diabetic eare, seizure disorder, respiratory distress, and anaphylaetic shock: